-This course, taught by Director Dr. Rick Wise during Spring '21, is a core requirement of both the MicroEP/MSEN M.S. and Ph.D. curricula, and leads the student through the full process of commercialization of research.
-It is a team-based course that requires development of a commercialization plan for an on-campus professor's research and extensive presentations on that work to the class.
+This course, taught by Director Dr. Matt Leftwich (but not offered Spring '22 or Spring '23 due to lack of students ready for the course and lack of enrollment), will be offered again in Spring '24 with sufficient numbers to break-up into three - four teams (at least four students per team).
+This is a core requirement of both the MicroEP/MSEN M.S. and Ph.D. curricula, and leads the student teams through the full process of commercialization of research (via a mock Phase 2 SBIR/STTR structured proposal and commercialization pitch presentation).
+It is a team-based course that requires development of a commercialization plan for an on-campus related research and extensive presentations on that work to the class.
+Three to four teams are created from at least four students and each team will focus on a Phase 2 product development and commercialization proposal (emulating the Phase 2 SBIR/STTR requirements).